House of Representatives (Indonesia): Liberal democracy

-Given that the Republic of Indonesia did not want the RIS parliament to become the legislature of the unitary republic, in May 1950, Hatta and representatives from the federal states agreed to establish a new parliament comprising the 150 members of the RIS parliament, 46 members of the KNIP Working Committee, 13 from the Republic of Indonesia Supreme Advisory council and 32 RIS senators, making 241 members.
+Given that the Republic of Indonesia did not want the RIS parliament to become the legislature of the unitary republic, in May 1950, Hatta and representatives from the federal states agreed to establish a new legislature comprising the 150 members of the RIS House of Representatives, 46 members of the KNIP Working Committee, 13 from the Republic of Indonesia Supreme Advisory Council, and 32 RIS senators, making 241 members.
 On 17 August 1950, the RIS was formally dissolved and the unitary Republic of Indonesia came into being.

-The Provisional People's Representative Council met for the first time on 16 August 1950.
+The Provisional House of Representatives met for the first time on 16 August 1950.
 By then there had been minor changes to the agreed composition as three RIS senators had refused to take their seats and 21 representatives from the State of Pasundan were replaced by 19 members appointed by the Republic.
 Of the 236 members, only 204 took their oaths of office on 20 August, and only 170 voted in the election of the speaker, which was narrowly won by Sartono of the Indonesian National Party (PNI).
 Masyumi was the largest parliamentary party with 49 seats.
-The PNI had 36 seats and no other party had more than 17.
+Its main rival, the PNI had 36 seats and no other party had more than 17.

 In 1952, the DPR demanded a reorganisation of the Ministry of Defense and the dismissal of the Army leadership in response to military opposition to troop reductions.
 This led to the '17 October 1952' incident with large-scale demonstrations at the presidential palace by soldiers and civilians demanding the DPR be dissolved.
 The crowd dispersed after Sukarno addressed it.